Sab0001goat/Sab0001goat/README.md

 - 👋 Hi, I’m @Sab0001goat
-- 👀 I’m interested in ... theology
+- 👀 I’m interested in ...Theology
-- 🌱 I’m currently learning ... edging
+- 🌱 I’m currently learning ...
+HTML, CSS, Javacript
-- 💞️ I’m looking to collaborate on ...
-INTERCOURSE
-- 📫 How to reach me ...
-DON'T
+- 📫 How to reach me ... sabakupreishvili07@gmail.com
 - 😄 Pronouns: ... he/xer/Родди Рич
-- ⚡ Fun fact: ...
-I hate a certain group of people.

 <!---
 Sab0001goat/Sab0001goat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.